jsdp: a Java Stochastic DP Library: Structure of a stochastic dynamic program

 finally, in period $t=4$, $c_4(s,Q)=b\mbox{E}[\max(s+a-d,0)]$, where $\mbox{E}$ denoted the expected value; \item the discount factor $\alpha$ is 1; \item the functional equation is $f_t(s)=\min c_t(s,a) + \mbox{E}[f_{t+1}(s+a-d)]$, with boundary condition $f_n(s)=\min c_4(s,a)$.
 The aim is to determine $f_1(1)$. \end{itemize} Given this functional equation, an optimal policy can be obtained via forward recursion or backward recursion.
 In Section \ref{sec:sdp_java}, we shall present a novel approach for implementing a forward recursion algorithm using modelling constructs originally introduced in Java 8, which are next surveyed in Section \ref{sec:language_constructs}.
-The discussion in these two sections will provide insights on the nature of the \texttt{jsdp} optimisation engine, which leverages the MapReduce framework originally discussed in \cite{10.1145/1327452.1327492} and seamlessly takes advantage of its parallelism and scalability.
+This discussion will provide insights on the nature of the \texttt{jsdp} optimisation engine, which leverages the MapReduce framework originally discussed in \cite{10.1145/1327452.1327492} and seamlessly takes advantage of its parallelism and scalability.